 To learn more about expressing our needs you can contact

-Angelika for individual sessions or Shadow Energetics Workshops
+for individual sessions or to take the Shadow Energetics Workshops

 For 2016 workshop dates and locations go to Upcoming Workshops.

-If you enjoy my posts, you can follow Greendoor to receive an e-mail notification whenever I post a new blog.
-All you need to do is to click the “follow” button in the right-hand corner of your screen.
+If you enjoy my articles, you can follow Greendoor to receive an e-mail notification whenever I post a new blog.
+All you need to do is enter your email address to join the other subscribers.
+You can unsubscribe at any time.